 In the same sense is expressed in Article 26 of the Universal Declaration of Human Rights, as parents "have a prior right to choose" the kind of education that shall be given to their children.
 And he has said translation rules on international standards (apart those above) and state standards.

-The participation of parents in the education system derives from basic state regulations, so that lower-ranking regulations must expressly include or develop this participle.
+The parent involvement in the educational system derives from the basic state legislation, so that we believe the subsidiary regulations should explicitly collect or develop this principle.